mitmedialab/SAR-opal-base/README.md

 # SAR-opal-base

-A generalized Unity game template designed for use in a child-robot interaction that helps the child learn a second language.
+Opal is a generalized Unity game builder designed for use in child-robot interactions.
+Easily load different graphics for games requiring similar mechanics, all using ROS.

 ## Build and Run
 This tablet app was built and tested with Unity 5.0.0 and MonoDevelop 4.0.1.